Agromyzidae

 - Agromyzidae's instance of is recorded as taxon[3].

-- Agromyzidae's taxon name is recorded as Agromyzidae[8].
+- Agromyzidae's scientific name is Agromyzidae[7].

 - Agromyzidae's Commons category is recorded as Agromyzidae[8].